 Dissolve the sugar in the vinegar, mix with the molasses, and boil, stirring frequently, until it hardens when dropped from the spoon into cold water; then stir in the butter and soda, the latter dissolved in hot water.
 Flavor to your taste, give one hard final stir, and pour into buttered dishes.

 As it cools, cut into squares for toffee, or while soft enough to handle, pull white into sticks as for taffy, using only the buttered tips of your fingers for that purpose.

 Nowadays, people have become so accustomed to buying a package of candy at the store that few even consider making their own.

 What a shame when it's so easy!
 Homemade toffee candy tastes so much better than any you can buy, and making it can be a fun activity for the whole family.

 Very few of today's kids have ever had the fun of scraping the pot clean while waiting for the candy to cool in the pan.
 And less still have experienced an old fashioned taffy pull.

-That's where these homemade toffee candy recipes shine.
+That's where these old fashioned English toffee recipes shine.
 They provide affordable fun for the entire family.